aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 More importantly, I got good at it by **imitating others and implementing their lessons on my own practice**.

-The only way of becoming good *managers* is by having role models, try what we think is good, judge the outcome, and improve.
-Soft skills can be more challenging to iterate on, because metrics are not unequivocal and people's lives are involved in the process.
+The only way of becoming good *managers* is by having role models, try what we think is good, **judge the outcome, and improve**.
+Soft skills can be more challenging to iterate on because metrics are not unequivocal and people's lives are involved in the process.
 Finding mentors, role models, and coaches is extremely important to speed up the progress.
 Of course, assuming we have the **time** it takes to implement practices into our daily lives.

 **During a PhD we have time** to practice and get better in a range of skills.